TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![COMP-01](./images/COMP01.png)

-The first line of the Arturia Keyboad LCD should display "COMP-01 (Comp.)".
+The first line of the Arturia keyboard LCD should display "COMP-01 (Comp.)" and the second one the name of the device.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |